 After graduation in 1969, Suttles went on to participate in New York’s Urban Fellowship Program.
-Suttles completed a Masters in Public Policy from the University of Michigan in 1971 and held several positions within city government across the United States, including becoming the first female African American city manager of Oberlin, Ohio.
-She also built historical collections and established the Atlantic Beach Chamber of Commerce and the Atlantic Beach Historical Society in Horry County, South Carolina.
+She completed a Master's in Public Policy from the University of Michigan in 1971 and held several positions within city government across the United States, including becoming the first Black female city manager in the country in Oberlin, Ohio (in 1979).
+She also built historical collections to preserve Black history in the Gullah-Geechee region of the southeast United States and established the Atlantic Beach Chamber of Commerce and the Atlantic Beach Historical Society in Horry County, South Carolina.

-1.88 Linear Feet (4 full size document boxes, 1 half size document box)
+13.75 Linear Feet (27 full size document boxes, 2 half size document boxes, 2 custom size boxes)